 When a senior account manager is at the client’s facility, that senior agency person is representing the agency.
 He or she should be able to speak for and make commitments on behalf of the agency.
 When the senior account manager is back home at the agency, he or she is representing the client and will make penultimate comments and decisions on behalf of the client.
 The account manager is the conduit between the shop and the client.
 That’s the easy part.
 But for an agency to thrive, there has to be a conduit between the shop and the community it resides in.
 It’s more than just networking to the relevant B2B categories.
 You need to become A Thought Leader.
 Thought leadership is all about knowing and understanding trends that are affecting clients and marketing communications in general.
 It’s easy.
 You just have to have been doing it for a long time, be really good at it, and be a great communicator…verbally and in writing.
 And also have a broad reputation in the relevant categories.
 Piece-a-cake.

-In addition to being able to engage in protracted discussions about media, design, PR, direct mail, research and branding, a senior account manager needs to be able to knowledgeably talk at lunch counters and clubs about what’s going on around town–around WNY.
+In addition to being able to engage in protracted discussions about media, design, PR, direct mail, research and branding, a senior account manager (a thought leader) needs to be able to knowledgeably talk at lunch counters and clubs about what’s going on around town–around WNY.
 You need to read more than one news source every day.
 You need to be interesting and be seen and noticed by relevant people around the city.
 It’s not enough to know whom to call for whatever challenge happens to be up.
 It’s important to be known yourself by business and community influencers who can refer their associates to you.
 We conduct business as B2B practitioners, but we need to think past B2B and act business-to-consumer.